pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 # Upgrade Notes
 ## 11.0.0
+- [Class Definitions] Class Resolver does not catch exceptions anymore.
 - [Image Optimizer] Removed all the Image Optimizer services (e.g. PngCrushOptimizer, JpegoptimOptimizer etc.) as image optimization is done by the new package spatie/image-optimizer.
 - [Runtime Cache] Removed the `Pimcore\Cache\Runtime` cache helper and `Pimcore\Cache\RuntimeCacheTrait`.
 The runtime cache is now handled by `Pimcore\Cache\RuntimeCache`.
 - Removed deprecated JS functions (`ts()` and `pimcore.helpers.addCsrfTokenToUrl()`)